Stefouch/sebedius-yearzero-discord-bot/README.md

 `roll 2d` – Rolls two hexahedrons and sums their results.

-`roll res d8 Torches` – Rolls a D8 Resource Die for "Torches".
+`res d8 Torches` – Rolls a D8 Resource Die for "Torches".

-`rolla supply 6 Air` – Rolls supply for "Air" with six stress dice and count ones (banes).
+`supply 6 Air` – Rolls supply for "Air" with six stress dice and count ones (banes).

-`roll init 1` – Rolls a D6 labelled "Initiative" and adds 1 to the result.

 `init` or `init 1` – Draws one initiative cards.